Installation

 The router mounts the following routes on your Express app:

-When mcp: true is set in config, two additional routes are mounted:
+When mcp: true is set in config, four additional routes are mounted:

 The /x402/access endpoint